supabase/supabase/studio/README.md

     - Type: `chore | fix | feature`
     - The branch name is arbitrary—just make sure it summarizes the work.
 - When you send a PR to `master`, it will automatically tag members of the frontend team for review.
-- Review the [contributing checklists](contributing/contributing-checklists.md) to help you test your feature before you send a PR.
+- Review the [contributing checklists](contributing/contributing-checklists.md) to help test your feature before sending a PR.

 ### Developer Quickstart